NCAS-CMS/cf-python/docs/source/tutorial.rst

 -----------------

-Powerful, flexible, and very simple to produce visualizations of field constructs are available with the `cf-plot package
-<http://ajheaps.github.io/cf-plot>`_ (that needs to be installed
+Powerful, flexible, and very simple to produce visualizations of field constructs are available with the `cfplot` package (that needs to be installed separately to cf, see http://ajheaps.github.io/cf-plot for details).
-separately to cf).

 .. figure:: images/cfplot_example.png

-   *Example output of cf-plot displaying a cf field construct.*
+   *Example output of cfplot displaying a cf field construct.*

-See the `cf-plot gallery
+See the `cfplot gallery
 <http://ajheaps.github.io/cf-plot/gallery.html>`_ for the wide range
 of plotting possibilities, with example code.
 These include, but are not limited to: